Uplands Development & City Documents

 Oread Capital submitted the Uplands Preliminary Development Plan (PDP) to the City on February 24, 2020, the day after the City Council approved increased zoning density on two of the farm parcels.
 Final approval, by a 5-2 City Council vote, took place on January 10, 2022.
 To view the now-approved Uplands Development Plan go to the Westminster City eTrakit.

-Here you can review the real plans for high-densities and small lots that are proposed by Oread Capital/Uplands.
+Here you can review the real plans for high-densities and small lots that are proposed by land owners Varde Partners VPDF Uplands.
 Since the track record of Oread Capital is to sell off their properties and projects in less than three years their interests are always short-term.

-Within the filed documents is a proposed Metro Special District (Tax District) that Oread Capital wants to get approved at this stage.
-The expectation is the MSD application will be submitted in spring 2022.
-This will have to come before the Westminster City Council for a public hearing and approval.
+Within the filed documents is a proposed Metro Special District (Tax District) that Varde Partners and Oread Capital want approved.
+The MSD application was submitted in spring 2022.

 The farm sold to international hedge fund Varde Partners